VikentiosVitalis/distributed_systems/README.md

 ``cli.py <PORT> <IP>``

-If you want to run the tests inside the folders 5nodes and 10nodes replace app.py with app_auto.py.
+If you want to run the tests inside the folders 5nodes and 10nodes the last input of every node add 5 or 10 accordingly.

 ## Evaluation of the system: